directus/visual-editing/test-website/readme.md

    cd test-website/template && npm run setup-directus
    ```

-   On Windows, use the following command and make sure to replace `<directus-url>` with your Directus URL and
-   `<your-token>` with the token you generated earlier.
+   If the command above fails, or on Windows, use the following command and make sure to replace `<directus-url>` with your Directus URL and `<your-token>` with the token you generated earlier.

    ```sh
    cd test-website/template && npx directus-template-cli@latest apply -p --directusUrl=<directus-url> --templateLocation=. --templateType=local --directusToken=<your-token>